 Core Economic Team Manages Export Slump

 Weakening demand from major trading partners has slowed the pace of industrial production.
 Anutin Charnvirakul must now contend with a contraction in the electronics and automotive sectors.
-These industries serve as the backbone of the national economy, accounting for a significant part of total employment.
+These industries serve as the backbone of the national economy, accounting for a notable part of total employment.
 Global supply-chain disruptions have complicated the recovery of the manufacturing base.
 Lower consumer confidence in Europe and the United States has reduced the volume of outbound shipments.
 Government data indicates a 4.2 percent drop in electronic components exports during the previous quarter.
 Reversing this trend requires more than personnel stability.

 Thailand’s new cabinet has secured royal approval, with Prime Minister Anutin Charnvirakul retaining his core economic team.

-Export-led growth models are facing meaningful headwinds across the region.
+Export-led growth models are facing notable headwinds across the region.
 Many neighbors are competing for the same pool of foreign direct investment in the semiconductor space.
 Anutin Charnvirakul has instructed his team to seek new bilateral trade agreements.
 Diversifying trade routes might reduce the impact of slowing demand from traditional partners.
 Trade officials are currently prioritizing negotiations with Gulf nations and South American markets.
 Local manufacturers have requested tax breaks to offset the rising cost of raw materials.
 Economic planners estimate that export growth will struggle to exceed 2 percent this year.

 Energy Policy and Rising Fuel Costs